 If ‘EMIRReportMode’ or ‘REMITReportMode’ is set to “NoReport”, then the transaction report is considered to be not eligible for the corresponding regime.

-If ‘EMIRReportMode’ and/or ‘REMITReportMode’ is set to “CMSReport”, then the eRR Process determines the eligibility by appliying filter criteria as described in the following.
+If ‘EMIRReportMode’ and/or ‘REMITReportMode’ is set to “CMSReport”, then the eRR Process determines the eligibility by applying filter criteria as described in the following.
 The eRR Process stores the eligibility information and returns a corresponding box result message to the system of record of the process user.

 If ‘MiFID2ReportMode’ is set to “Report”, then the transaction report is considered to be eligible for MiFID II.
 The eligibility for MiFID II cannot be determined automatically by the eRR Process.
 Therefore, the value “CMSReport” is not available for ‘MiFID2ReportMode’ and no filter criteria are required.

-Important: If a transaction is eligble for reporting under EMIR and REMIT, then the report is submitted under EMIR only.
+Important: If a transaction is eligible for reporting under EMIR and REMIT, then the report is submitted under EMIR only.
 It is then the responsibility of the corresponding trade repository to make the information available to ACER as well.

 If a transaction is not eligible for reporting under any regime, then the information submitted to the eRR Process is returned to the process user to be stored in the system of record.
 The eRR Process ends for such a submission.